Your Local Indiana Attorneys

 What are the Penalties for Domestic Violence?

 Domestic battery refers to causing physical harm to a person with whom you currently or formerly lived.
-Domestic battery is a misdemeanor and may result in up to one year of jail time and a $5,000 fine.
-If the offense occurred in front of a child under 16 or you have a prior domestic battery conviction, the offense can be upgraded to a felony, which carries up to three years in prison and a $10,000 fine.
+Domestic battery is generally charged as a Class A misdemeanor and may result in up to one year of jail time and a $5,000 fine.
+If the offense occurred in front of a child under 16 or you have a prior domestic battery conviction, the offense can be upgraded to a felony, which can carry a significantly longer potential prison sentence and higher fines depending on the level charged.

 A conviction for domestic violence in Indiana can have lasting consequences beyond fines and jail time.
 For residents of Fishers, a conviction might affect job prospects, professional licensing, or child custody rights.
 Many local employers have policies about criminal convictions, so it is important to know how a domestic violence conviction may create future hurdles.
 Our attorneys help clients understand how mandatory counseling, loss of firearm rights, and family law cases handled in Hamilton County courts might be impacted.